HitKeep vs Offen: Operator Analytics vs Consent-First Fair Analytics

 - goals and funnels to connect AI-origin traffic to actual outcomes

-Offen’s current official docs do not describe any dedicated AI visibility or AI assistant reporting surface.
+The Offen docs reviewed for this page do not describe any dedicated AI visibility or AI assistant reporting surface.

 If your commercial question is: